yoember/yoember.github.io/index.md

 Open your new empty app in your browser: <a href="http://localhost:4200" target="_blank">http://localhost:4200</a>

+If you use the latest Ember v2.6, you should see a page with our happy Tomster and "Congratulations, you made it".
+This is the new Ember Welcome Page.

-You should see a "Welcome to Ember" message on your website.
+If you use an earlier version of Ember, you should see a "Welcome to Ember" message on your website.

 Well Done!
 You have your first Ember.js application. :)

+From version 2.6, we have to generate our `application.hbs`, the main template page, manually.
+In the previous versions we had it automatically.

+Open your terminal, stop the server with `Ctrl+C` and run the following command:

+    $ ember generate template application

+This command generates your main template file: `app/templates/application.hbs`.

+Open this file in your favourite editor and add the following html code:

+    <h1>Welcome to Ember</h1>

+With this step, we recreate the same home page, what we had in earlier versions of Ember.
+Launch your server from your console with:

+    $ ember server

+Reload your app in your browser.
+Our favourite Tomster disappeard but we have a clean welcome message in our amazing app.

 You can open Ember Inspector in your Browser.
 Hope you've already installed it.
 Ember Inspector exists in Chrome and in Firefox as an extension.
 After installation you should have a new tab in your developer console in your browser.
 Check it out, look around.
-[More details about Ember Inspector here](https://guides.emberjs.com/v2.5.0/ember-inspector/installation/).
+[More details about Ember Inspector here](https://guides.emberjs.com/v2.6.0/ember-inspector/installation/).

+(If you really miss our Tomster you can visit him on this page: [http://localhost:4200/ember-getting-started](http://localhost:4200/ember-getting-started).)

 ### Turn on a few debugging options